 C++ in Linux kernel

 Linux kernel is written in C (and in Assembly in platform-specific portions) language.
-C language is only one allowed language to write kernel modules.
-And there is no problem, in most of the cases.
-But sometimes some stranger things may be required.
+C language is the only language allowed to write kernel modules.
+And there is no problem in most cases.
+But sometimes, some stranger things may be required.
 Let’s see how to use C++ for the Linux kernel modules.

 Simple Linux character device driver

 A character device is one of the simplest ways to communicate with a module in the Linux kernel.
 These devices are presented as special files in a /dev directory and support direct reading and writing of any data, byte by byte, like a stream.
-Actually most of the pseudo-devices in /dev are a character device: serial ports, modems, sound, and…
+Actually, most of the pseudo-devices in /dev are character devices: serial ports, modems, sound, and video…